SAP-samples/teched2025-AD168/exercises/ex0/README.md

 1. Click on Generate and select Process<br>
 <br>![](/exercises/ex0/images/GenProc.png)

-2.Enter following prompt "Generate an empty process template called Purchase Requisition with an approval form" and click on send icon<br>
+2.Enter following prompt "Generate empty Process for Purchase Requisition" and click on send icon<br>
 <br>![](/exercises/ex0/images/GenProcPromt.png)

  System will create a process template and open design editor to continue designing the process<br>